John-Fixit/push-notification-service-package/README.md

 - A backend server running `PushNotificationServer` with VAPID keys.
 - A modern browser that supports the Push API.
 - HTTPS-enabled site (required for Push API in production).
+- Generate sw.js file through CLI or copy the template.

 ## Contributing